felixge/faster-than-c/README.md

   PDFs into PNGs or similar for the web
 * Use Makefiles to automate your benchmark -> analysis pipeline

-## Why JavaScript can parse the MySQL protocol as fast as C
+## Can JavaScript parse the MySQL protocol as fast as C?

-@TODO
+So lets get to the claim in the title of this talk.
+The answer depends on how you look at it.
+Or more specifically:

+* Are you going to look at a MySQL driver used in a higher level language?
+* Are you going